A Taxonomy of Numerical Differentiation Methods: Differentiating Noisy Data Without Prior Knowledge

 \subsection{Performance Metrics in the Presence and Absence of Ground Truth}

 A whole cornucopia of methods have been developed to estimate derivatives of noisy data, each with a set of tunable hyperparameters that affect its behavior, such as polynomial degree, window width, and number of iterations, which we collectively call $\Phi$.
-Differentiating in the absence of prior knowledge comes down to choosing a method and hyperparameter settings that achieve a good answer, where ``good" entails two major concerns, each of which can be assigned a definite metric~\cite{floris2020}:
+Differentiating in the absence of prior knowledge comes down to choosing a method and hyperparameter settings that achieve a good answer, where ``good" entails two major concerns: closeness of fit and complexity~\cite{apriori-boulder}.
+Following~\cite{floris2020}, we use the following metrics:

-\begin{enumerate} \item Accuracy: The derivative estimate, $\hdbx$, should be faithful to the true derivative, $\dbx$.
-We can measure this using the root mean squared error:
+\begin{enumerate} \item Accuracy: The derivative estimate, $\hdbx$, should be faithful to the true derivative, $\dbx$, resulting in a small root mean squared error:

 \item Bias: The derivative estimate should be unbiased in the sense its accuracy should not depend on the underlying true value of the derivative.
 Bias occurs in low-pass filtering, for instance, because it not only removes noise but also dulls sharp slopes, causing systematic under-prediction of larger-magnitude derivative values.
 We can measure bias with the correlation coefficient between estimate error, $\hdbx-\dbx$, and the actual derivative: